There are many reasons to test your business name, but this might be the most compelling: names can influence destiny.

 • “Choice B is simpler to remember and pronounce.
 Any person who has heard of the company will remember the name easier in order to tell others about it or ask others if they’ve tried it.”

 Just like there are exceptions to the pronunciation rule, there are good and bad misspelled company names, too.
 Google is a misspelling of the word googol, which is the number ten to the one-hundredth power, a reference to the many search results that Google delivers.
 Lyft is a misspelling of lift, as in “catching a lift.”
 But other misspellings can seem accidental or just be offputting.
 One brand that always bothers me is “Unstopables,” a line of laundry detergent made by Downy.
 The word unstoppable has two Ps, but Downy only uses one.
 Was it a mistake?
-Probably not, but I hate it anyway!
+Maybe not, but it sure looks that way!

 Below is an example of why you should always test intentionally misspelled names.
 Here, both names contain misspellings, but the first came across as a clever play on words, while the second seemed to cheapen the brand in the eyes of those polled:

 So, if your name idea is potentially difficult to pronounce or includes a misspelling, always, ALWAYS be sure to test it.
-It may work in your favor, or it may work against you, but you’ll want to know before you launch.
+It may work in your favor, or it may work against you, but you’ll want to know.
+Test company names before you launch.

-4. Once you’ve decided on a name, test an accompanying tagline
+4. Once you’ve tested a business name, test an accompanying tagline

 As mentioned in Tip #1, you should only test one thing at a time.
 But once you’ve settled on a name (or at least narrowed it down to a few finalists), it makes sense to run additional tests in order to see if your company’s tagline flows alongside it.